Why Structured Cabling is the Future of Industrial Networks

 Structured Cabling Solutions

 At MEC, our team of professionals can install a structured cable network that will support your business needs.
 After using our design build services, our customers report meeting deadlines faster and saving money on their projects.

 Don’t risk the fines of performing non-compliant DIY work.
-Choose an experienced professional to install your data and voice cabling in the Chelmsford, MA area.
-We proudly provide structured cabling solutions to clients in Boston and throughout all of New Hampshire and Massachusetts.
+Choose an experienced professional to install your data and voice cabling.
+We proudly provide structured cabling solutions to clients in the New England area including Massachusetts, New Hampshire, Vermont and Maine.

 Our structured cabling installations include but are not limited to:

 - Category 5e, Cat6, Category 6 Augmented copper cabling